buildit/synapse/README.md

 java -jar selenium-server-standalone-2.53.0.jar
 ```

-The local server also needs to be running the site at http://localhost:3000/.
-This is what the tests look at.
+The local server also needs to be running the site at the client url specified in `config/development.json`.
+This site what the tests look at.